Gajjala Konda

-Gajjalakonda is a village in Markapur Mandal, Prakasam District of Andhra Pradesh State, India.
+Gajjalakonda is a village in Markapur mandal, Markapuram district of Andhra Pradesh State, India.

 Grama Panchayat

 Shri. has been elected as sarpanch for Gajjalakonda Grama Panchayat for 5 years.
 His tenure will end on 1 August 2018.

 Elected members of Gajjalakonda Village to local body for the term of 5 Years i.e., from 2 August 2013, to 1 August 2018.